Dolindo Ruotolo

-The quality and orthodoxy of Don Dolindo's biblical scholarship continued to be recognized by Church authorities.
-Monsignor Javier Echevarría Rodríguez (1932-2016), prelate of Opus Dei, after receiving a copy of Don Dolindo's catechism, Catholic Doctrine, on March 23, 1999, said "I pray to the Lord that this book may continue to help young people discover Christ and the power of His doctrine".
+The quality and orthodoxy of Dolindo's biblical scholarship continued to be recognized by Church authorities.
+Javier Echevarría Rodríguez, a prelate of Opus Dei, after receiving a copy of Dolindo's catechism, Catholic Doctrine, on March 23, 1999, said "I pray to the Lord that this book may continue to help young people discover Christ and the power of His doctrine".

-It is crucial to note that the Index of Forbidden Books itself was abolished by Pope Paul VI in 1966, recognizing that such blanket censures often failed to account for the complexity of theological works and could unjustly harm orthodox authors.
-The Church's approach to biblical interpretation has also evolved significantly since the 1940s, with many of Don Dolindo's insights now recognized as prescient.

-Don Dolindo's greatest accomplishment is his Commentary on Sacred Scripture, which has led to many conversions.
-In reading the commentaries, souls are changed, grow, and are formed spiritually - these are miracles that continue to this day.
+Dolindo's greatest accomplishment is his Commentary on Sacred Scripture, which has led to many conversions.
+In reading the commentaries, souls are changed, grow, and are formed spiritually – these are miracles that continue to this day.
 The commentaries continue to be published and studied, with many priests still drawing upon them for their homilies today.

-While the historical fact of the Index placement cannot be altered, it must be understood as a temporary disciplinary measure that was later corrected through proper ecclesiastical processes.
-The overwhelming support from bishops, saints, blessed, and other Church authorities, combined with Don Dolindo's rehabilitation and the subsequent abolition of the Index itself, demonstrates that this initial censure was recognized as having been unjust.
-The enduring spiritual fruit of these commentaries in the lives of countless Catholics further attests to their orthodox and beneficial nature.
-The case of Don Dolindo Ruotolo's biblical commentary serves as an important reminder that ecclesiastical disciplinary actions, while requiring respectful submission at the time, can sometimes be corrected through proper Church processes, and that the ultimate test of a work's value lies in its spiritual fruits and conformity to Catholic doctrine.